sul-dlss-deprecated/lyberservices-scripts/README.md

 A basic object remediation framework is provided for mass remediating objects.

 To use it, first decide how you will specify the list of druids.
-You can either manually specify with a CSV (see step 1 below), or use the pre-assembly YAML log file if you are remediated a run from pre-assembly.
+You can either manually specify with a CSV (see step 1 below), or use the pre-assemble YAML log file if you are remediating a run from pre-assemble.

 1. For running a specific list of druids, create a CSV file containing a list of druids you wish to remediate, one line per druid, with a header column